Julie B Montgomery

 The London Institute, Chelsea College of Art and Design, 2001

 Sonoma State University B.A.
-Drawing, magna cum laude, 1997
+Drawing and Business Art, magna cum laude, 1997

 2010 Caruso Woods Gallery, Santa Barbara, California